 The trip begins and ends in Paro (IATA: PBH).
-All guests must arrive in Paro by the evening of October 14.
-Please note that we can help to book flights to/from Paro (typically via Bangkok or Delhi), but these are not included in the price.
+All guests must arrive in Paro by the evening of November 3.
+Please note that we can help to book flights to/from Paro (typically via Delhi), and that these are included in the price.

 All guests must have a comprehensive travel insurance policy that includes emergency medical evacuation, and covers trekking up to 5500m (World Nomads is a good option).
 As standard we also have a group search & rescue membership with GEOS.

 Your large rucksacks, or expedition duffell bags, will be transported by mules, so you will only need to carry your day pack while hiking.

 Typically will range between 5 to 20 degrees Celsius during the day but may fall to as low as minus 5 to 10 degrees at night.